 Repurchase Agreements.
 Each Fund may enter into repurchase agreements with financial institutions.
 A repurchase agreement is an agreement under which a Fund acquires a fixed income security (generally a security issued by the U.S. government or an agency thereof, a banker's acceptance, or a certificate of deposit) from a commercial bank, broker, or dealer, and simultaneously agrees to resell such security to the seller at an agreed upon price and date (normally, the next business day).
 Because the security purchased constitutes collateral for the repurchase obligation, a repurchase agreement may be considered a loan that is collateralized by the security purchased.
-The acquisition of a repurchase agreement may be deemed to be an acquisition of the underlying securities as long as the obligation of the seller to repurchase the securities is collateralized fully.
-The Funds follow certain procedures designed to minimize the risks inherent in such agreements.
-These procedures include effecting repurchase transactions only with creditworthy financial institutions whose condition will be continually monitored by the Adviser.
+The acquisition of a repurchase agreement may be deemed to be an acquisition of the underlying securities as long as the obligation of the seller to repurchase the security security function will be continually monitored by the Adviser.
 The repurchase agreements entered into by a Fund will provide that the underlying collateral at all times shall have a value at least equal to 102% of the resale price stated in the agreements entered into by a Fund, the custodian or its agent must take possession of the underlying collateral.
 In the event of a default or bankruptcy by a selling financial institution, a Fund will seek to liquidate such collateral.
-However, the exercising of a Fund's right to liquidate such collateral could involve certain costs or delays and, to the extent that proceeds from any sale upon a default of the obligation to repurchase were less than the repurchase price, the Fund could suffer a loss.
-It is the current policy of the Funds, not to invest in repurchase agreements of a Fund in repurchase agreements, at times, may be substantial when, in the view of the Adviser, liquidity or other considerations so warrant
+However, the exercising of a Fund's right to liquidate such collateral could involve certain costs or delays and, to the extent that proceeds from any sale upon a default of the obligation to repurchase agreements that do not mature within seven days if any such investment, together with any other illiquid assets held by that Fund, amounts to more than 15% of the Fund's total assets.
+The investments of a Fund in repurchase agreements to the original the view of the Adviser, illiquidity or other considerations on warrant.